Sohini-Maity/Udacity-Data-Sc-upskill-Sohini/README.md

 for the 3 questions, we arrived at the following conclusions:

 - How much business happening on Accessible Vs Non Accessible Property?
-Non Accessible seems a bit better that Accessible but number of properties are less for Accessible.
+Non Accessible seems doing business a bit better than Accessible but number of properties are less for Accessible.

 - What kind of less pricey properties users are preferring?
 Apartment Type